FYS4555 – Particle Physics

 - know how the electroweak theory explains phenomena such as matter-antimatter asymmetry and mass generation.

-- explain how today’s research attempts to address mysteries in physics today, nature of dark matter, the origin of antimatter and the behaviour of the gravitational force at the microscopic scale
+- explain how today’s research attempts to address mysteries in physics today, nature of dark matter, the origin of antimatter and the behavior of the gravitational force at the microscopic scale

 - know about some new theories such as Supersymmetry and Grand unification, which propose to explain some of the shortcomings of today’s knowledge of the universe.